Fill your College Details

 Key Characteristics of DaemonSets:

-• Pod Deployment: Ensures that one pod is deployed to every node in the cluster (or a subset of nodes based on labels).
+• Pod Deployment: Guarantees that one pod is deployed to every node within the cluster (or subset of nodes using filters for node label applications).

-• Automatic Pod Creation: As new nodes are added to the cluster, the DaemonSet automatically deploys a pod to these new nodes.
+• Pod Creation: As new nodes are added to the cluster, DaemonSet will create a pod to run on the new nodes.

-• Pod Removal: When a node is removed from the cluster, the corresponding pod is also removed.
+• Pod Removal: When a node is removed from the cluster, the DaemonSet pod gets removed too.

 Use Case: